Voultapher/sort-research-rs/writeup/sort_safety/text.md

-# A categorization of memory safety for various sort implementations
+# Safety vs Performance.
+A case study of C, C++ and Rust sort implementations.

 Author: Lukas Bergdoll @Voultapher
-Date: 04-10-2023 (DD-MM-YYYY)
+Date: 05-10-2023 (DD-MM-YYYY)

-This is an analysis of sort implementations and their ability, or lack thereof, to avoid undefined behavior (UB) under various usage scenarios.
+This is an analysis of sort implementations and their ability, or lack thereof, to avoid undefined behavior (UB) under various usage scenarios, and whether this affects their performance.

 TL;DR: The combination of complex generic implementations striving for performance with arbitrary logic in user-defined comparison functions, makes generic high-performance sort implementations particularly difficult to implement in a way that avoids UB under every usage scenario.
-Even a sort implementation using only memory-safe abstractions might not be enough to guarantee UB free adjacent logic.
+Even a sort implementation using only memory-safe abstractions are not be enough to guarantee UB free adjacent logic.
+Overall no correlation between performance and safety could be found, nor whether safe or unsafe internal abstractions are used.
+However a strong correlation between being implemented for C or C++ users and a lack of safety presents itself.

 ---